Freshman Learning Communities

 What will my first semester look like?

-Your first semester at Georgia State, you'll participate in an FLC based on your interests, and you'll be placed in a group with other students who have similar interests.
+Your first semester at Georgia State, you'll participate in an FLC/PLC based on your interests, and you'll be placed in a group with other students who have similar interests.
 This means you'll go through all of your classes that first semester with a support team, built in study buddies and the comfort that all the courses you take can apply to any major.

 The breakdown: